 Since April 2006, notwithstanding provisions in the MSA requiring arbitration, litigation was filed in 49 Settling States involving the issue of whether the application of the NPM Adjustment for 2003 was to be determined through litigation or arbitration.
 These actions related to the potential NPM Adjustment for 2003, which the independent auditor under the MSA previously determined to be as much as \$1,200,000 for all Participating Manufacturers.
 All but one of the 48 courts that have decided the issue ruled that the 2003 NPM Adjustment dispute is arbitrable.
 One court, the Montana Supreme Court, ruled that Montana's claim of diligent enforcement must be litigated.
 The United States Supreme Court denied certiorari with respect to that opinion.
+In June 2012, Montana and the Participating Manufacturers reached an agreement that the Participating Manufacturers will not contest Montana's diligent enforcement for 2003.

 In response to a proposal from the OPMs and many of the SPMs, 45 of the Settling States, representing approximately 90% of the allocable share of the Settling States, entered into an agreement providing for a nationwide arbitration of the dispute with respect to the NPM Adjustment for 2003.
+Because states representing more than 80% of the allocable share signed the agreement, signing states will receive a 20% reduction of any 2003 NPM adjustment awarded in the arbitration.
 In June 2010, the three person arbitration panel was selected.
+In November 2011, the Participating Manufacturers advised the arbitration panel that they were not contesting diligent enforcement of 16 Settling States and territories.
 Substantive hearings commenced in April 2012 and are ongoing.
-Because states representing more than 80% of the allocable share signed the agreement, signing states will receive a 20% reduction of any 2003 NPM adjustment awarded in the arbitration.
+To date, evidentiary hearings have been held for 12 of the remaining 35 Settling States and territories.
 There can be no assurance that Liggett or Vector Tobacco will receive any adjustment as a result of these proceedings.

 Gross v.
 Net Calculations.
-In October 2004, the independent auditor notified Liggett and all other Participating Manufacturers that their payment obligations under the MSA, dating from the agreement's execution in late

-1998, had been recalculated using "net" unit amounts, rather than "gross" unit amounts (which had been used since 1999).
+In October 2004, the independent auditor notified Liggett and all other Participating Manufacturers that their payment obligations under the MSA, dating from the agreement's execution in late 1998, had been recalculated using "net" unit amounts, rather than "gross" unit amounts (which had been used since 1999).